 A packet consists of a number of bytes.
 ACL80 allows you to match the specified 16 bytes by bit in the first 80 bytes of a packet.
 Any bit of a 16-byte field can be set to a value (0 or 1), indicating whether the bit is compared.
 When any byte is filtered, three factors are considered: content of the matching field, mask of the matching field, and the start position for matching.
 Bits of the matching field content are in one-to-one mapping relationship with bits of the matching field mask.
 The filtering rule specifies the value of the field to be filtered.
 The filtering field template specifies whether the corresponding field in the filtering rule should be filtered.
-(1 indicates that the bit specified in the filtering rule should be matched.)
+(1 indicates that the bit specified in the filtering rule should be matched; 0 indicates that the bit specified in the filtering rule is not matched.)
 Therefore, when it is required to match a specific bit, you must set the corresponding bit to 1 in the filtering field template.
 For example, if the bit is set to 0 in the filtering field template, no bit is matched no matter which bit is specified in the filtering rule.